|

 as teachers and dozens of others visiting regularly from India

 for special teachings.
+It's

 the connection to his teacher, Lama Namse Rinpoche, that's important